-Conditional Probability and Stochastic Independence: Conditional Probability

-- Marginal and Conditional distributions - The correlation coefficient - Stochastic
+Conditional Probability and Stochastic Independence: Conditional Probability - Marginal and Conditional distributions - The correlation coefficient -Stochastic Independence

-Independence

-Some Special Distributions: The Binomial, Trinomial and Multinomial distributions -The Poisson distribution -The Gamma distribution & chi-square distribution -The normal distribution.
+Some Special Distributions: The Binomial, Trinomial and Multinomial distributions -The Poisson distribution -The Gamma distribution & chi-square distribution -The normal distribution-The Bivariate normal distribution.

-Distributions of functions of Random variables: Sampling Theory - Transformation of variables of the discrete type - Transformation of variables of the continuous type -The t and F Distributions.
+Distributions of functions of Random variables: Sampling Theory -Transformation of variables of the discrete type - Transformation of variables of the continuous type - The t and F Distributions.

-Extensions of the Change of variable Technique -Distribution of order statistics -The moment generating function technique -Distributions of \bar{X} and nS^2/σ^2 -Expectations of functions of random variables.
+Extensions of the Change of variable Technique -Distribution of order statistics -The moment generating function technique -Distributions of \bar{a} and nS^2/σ^2 - Expectations of functions of random variables.